1949 Idaho Vandals football team

-The 1949 Idaho Vandals football team represented the University of Idaho in the 1949 college football season.
-The Vandals were led by third-year head coach Dixie Howell and were members of the Pacific Coast Conference.
-Home games were played on campus at Neale Stadium in Moscow, with one game in Boise, a final time at Public School Field.
+The 1949 Idaho Vandals football team represented the University of Idaho as a member for the Pacific Coast Conference (PCC) During the 1949 college football season.
+Led by third-year head coach Dixie Howell, the Vandals compiled an overall record of 3–5 with a mark of 1–4 in conference play, placing ninth in the PCC.
+The team played home game on campus, at Neale Stadium in Moscow, Idaho.